-The main difference between 75w90 and 80w90 is 7w90 has a higher viscosity level than 80w90.
+The main difference between 75w90 and 80w90 is that 75w90 has a higher viscosity level than 80w90.
 75w90 gear oil is ideal for axle operating at a higher temperature to inhibit premature depreciation.

 Difference between 75w90 and 80w90 Gear Oils